About Mediation

 Compare mediation to working with attorneys through court litigation, where you’re bound by court rules and procedures.
 In mediation, those rules and procedures can be relaxed to better suit your needs.
 So you can tell your story, be heard and make your agreements, your way.

 Your mediation is complete when you’re comfortable with your whole agreement.
-Michael will never force a settlement on you.
+I'll never force a settlement on you.

 Mediation FAQs